 Pi-Chin Chien, Violoncello

 Pi-Chin Chien is a sought-after, internationally active soloist and chamber musician.
-She has performed in major concert venues around the world, including New York’s Carnegie Hall and Lincoln Center, Konzerthaus Berlin and Tonhalle Zurich.
+She has performed in major concert venues around the world, including New York’s Carnegie Hall and Lincoln Center, Berlin Philharmonic and Konzerthaus as well as Tonhalle Zurich.
 She appears as a soloist on recordings with the Philharmonia Orchestra London and the Zurich Chamber Orchestra under the direction of David Zinman, Ruben Gazarian and Wen-Pin Chien.
-In 2015 Pi-Chin Chien enjoyed enormous success with her album “Taiwan Rhapsody”, accompanied by the Royal Philharmonic Orchestra London and released by Sony Classical.
+In 2015 Pi-Chin Chien enjoyed great success with her album “Taiwan Rhapsody”, accompanied by the Royal Philharmonic Orchestra London and released by Sony Classical.

 Pi-Chin Chien has performed and recorded world premieres of a number of violoncello concertos and chamber music works, including several compositions dedicated to her.